SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 [task-description]
 ## Description.

-The program input will contain an integer representing an integer value in meters.
+The program input needs to preocess an integer representing a value in meters.

 Create a program that converts meters to kilometers - formatted to the second decimal point.